Jaschke Lab

 Are you curious about synthetic biology and pushing the limits of genetic system design?

-I am looking for both undergraduate and graduate level (HDR) students to join the lab in 2021.
+I am always looking for the right graduate level (HDR) students to join the lab.
 Masters of Research and PhD scholarships may be available for candidates who have published in international journals and received awards.
-If you are interested please forward a copy of your CV to paul.jaschke@mq.edu.au
+If you are interested please forward a copy of your CV to [email protected]

 Current Lab Members